CloudCannon/urban-jekyll-template/README.md

 1. Add your site and author details in `_config.yml`.
 2. Add your Google Analytics and Disqus keys to `_config.yml`.
-3. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).

 ## Develop